mcgarrah/oneworldsync_python/README.md

 * **HMAC Authentication**: Handles the complex HMAC authentication required by the 1WorldSync API.
 * **Easy-to-use Client**: Provides a simple interface for interacting with the API.
 * **Data Models**: Structured models for API responses, making it easier to work with the data.
+* **Enhanced Data Extraction**: Simplified access to product data with clean properties and dictionary conversion.
 * **Error Handling**: Custom exceptions for different types of errors.
 * **Examples**: Ready-to-use example scripts demonstrating common use cases.